Robot8A/task-integration/README.md

 - Statistical test results

 **Implementation details:**
 See section `1.
-Characterization of areas: edge and random (5%, 10%, 15%)` in the corresponding folder.
+Characterization of areas: edge and random (5%, 10%, 15%)` in the corresponding notebook.

 #### Figure 7
 Explores how the average percentage of event occurrences changes across concentric ring areas along the task boundary (in 5% increments up to full coverage).